 This flower of Piaranthus punctatus var. punctatus was photographed in April near Keimoes in the Northern Cape.
-Piaranthus, comprising only 7 species, is one of the smaller and lesser known genera of the Apocynaceae or milkweed family.
-Although the iSpot identification for this photo had settled on the above name, the variation is not recognised in the List of Southern African Succulent Plants and may therefore not be officially correct.
+The genus Piaranthus, comprising only 7 species, is one of the smaller and lesser known genera of the Apocynaceae or milkweed family.

-Piaranthus superficially resembles Huernia, but the flower stalks can be seen in the photo to emanate all along the length of the stems, also near the top.
+Piaranthus superficially resembles Huernia, but the flower stalks can be seen in the photo to emerge from all along the length of the stems, also near the top.
 In Huernia species flowers grow from the stem base.
-Huernia flowers grow solitary, while Piaranthus may issue more than one from the same node.
-There is no annulus (a thick ring upon the corolla) present here, a feature common in Huernia.
+Huernia flowers grow solitary, while Piaranthus may issue more than one flower from the same node.
+There is no annulus (a thick ring sometimes found around the corolla centre) present here, a feature fairly common in Huernia.

 A yellow columnar corona forms the flower centre.
 Narrowly pointed calyx lobes are visible on some of the unopened bulbous buds in the photo.
 Green stem columns with evenly spaced tubercular protrusions can be seen among the flowers.